robbert-vdh/yabridge/README.md

 There are a few things that should be done before releasing this, including:

 - Implement missing features:
   - GUIs.
-Wine's XEmbed implementation is causing X11 draw calls to fail so there's probably something right.
-Right now GUIs do work if you disable the XEmbed messages or skip reparenting altogether, but that's of course not ideal.
+The current basic implementation with XEmbed suffers from flickering during redrwas (in Serum, depends on the plugin) and it has the usual problems with resizing.
+Reparenting without XEmbed works great, but it breaks a lot of GUI elements because the plugin still thinks it's in the top left corner of the screen.
+If that could be fixed that would be ideal.
 - Fix implementation bugs:
   - Closing Serum's editor takes a full second to execute `DestroyWindow`.
 After fixing XEmbed it might be possible to at least make it feel responsive by